mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 ## Conclusions
 This post was a deep dive on using Spark to process big data.
 We started with an overview of distributed computing before counting the frequency of each letter in Dostoyevsky's _War and Peace_, estimating $\pi$ with randomly generated numbers, and finally analyzing a Spark dataframe of 50 million rows.
 This post should hopefully give you a foundation to build off of when you're the next hot shot data engineer at Google.

 If you're interested in learning more, the rabbit hole goes a lot deeper!
-[Configuring the number and size of drivers and workers](https://stackoverflow.com/questions/24622108/apache-spark-the-number-of-cores-vs-the-number-of-executors) requires some careful planning $-$ we just used the default number of worker nodes on one machine, but it gets a lot more complicated when [running Spark on multiple machines](https://spark.apache.org/docs/latest/cluster-overview.html).
+On the analytics side, there's a [graph processing](https://www.knowledgehut.com/tutorials/apache-spark-tutorial/graph-processing-with-graphframes) for network applications and [structured streaming](https://www.knowledgehut.com/tutorials/apache-spark-tutorial/continous-apps-structured-streaming) for continuous data streams.
+On the engineering side, there’s plenty of optimization to squeeze out by betters [configuring the number and size of drivers and workers](https://stackoverflow.com/questions/24622108/apache-spark-the-number-of-cores-vs-the-number-of-executors) requires some careful planning $-$ we just used the default number of worker nodes on one machine, but it gets a lot more complicated when [running Spark on multiple machines](https://spark.apache.org/docs/latest/cluster-overview.html).
 Similarly, allocating the right amount of memory is critical to avoid crashing Spark or [starving other applications](http://site.clairvoyantsoft.com/understanding-resource-allocation-configurations-spark-application/).

 But once you have the hang of Spark's nuances, it'll be a small step to build models that catch fraud on Venmo, or identify the perfect next show for a Netflix user, or help someone on LinkedIn get their next job.
 The world is your oyster when you have the tools to understand its never-ending firehose of data.